NRCan/geo-deep-learning/README.md

   number_of_bands: 3                # Number of bands in input images
   model_name: unetsmall             # One of unet, unetsmall, checkpointed_unet, ternausnet, or inception
   bucket_name:                      # name of the S3 bucket where data is stored.
 Leave blank if using local files
+  debug_mode: True                  # Prints detailed progress bar
+  scale_data: [0, 1]                # Min and Max for input data rescaling.
+Default: [0, 1].
+Enter False if no rescaling is desired.

 sample:
   prep_csv_file: /path/to/csv/file_name.csv     # Path to CSV file used in preparation.